greenelab/hgsc_subtypes/7.Nanostring/README.md

 ### Overrepresented pathways

-The gene stores the top 15 enriched gene ontology (GO) biological process terms against correlated genesets for all classifier genes.
+The table stores the top 15 enriched gene ontology (GO) biological process terms against correlated genesets for all classifier genes.
+We use `Tier 1B` genesets as input.
 A description of the columns:

 1. `classifier_gene` - The gene used in the nanostring subtype classifier